 It may be hard to imagine a toddler feeling self-conscious.
-When they tear their clothes off in public and belt out their favorite song, for example, you might assume they’re not capable of embarrassment.
-However, researchers who previously thought that feelings of self-consciousness don’t appear until ages 4 or 5 are now learning that children can experience these complex emotions much earlier.
+When they tear their clothes off in public or belt out their favorite song, you might assume they’re not capable of embarrassment.
+However, researchers who previously thought that feelings of self-consciousness don’t appear until age 4 or 5 are now learning that children can experience these complex emotions much earlier.

 What Are Self-Conscious Emotions?

 The primary emotions, such as joy, sadness, fear and anger, appear during a child’s first year of life.
 But as children begin to realize that they have a “self” and they’re different from others, the secondary or self-conscious emotions begin to form.
 Self-conscious emotions include embarrassment, guilt, jealousy, empathy, and pride.
 One of the reasons it’s so hard to detect these emotions in toddlers is because they don’t show or verbalize them the same way older children do.
 But studies on early social-emotional development are beginning to shine a light on how the emergence of self-awareness in young children can initiate feelings of self-consciousness.